SiEncan/KasirGo/README.md

 ---
 ## 📖 Overview
 KasirGo is a modern solution for small to medium retail businesses.
 Unlike traditional clunky POS systems, KasirGo focuses on **User Experience (UX)** and **Performance**.
-The app connects to a Django backend but is engineered to handle network instability gracefully through robust error handling and smart image caching.
+The app connects to a robust Django backend (**[View Backend Repository](https://github.com/SiEncan/KasirGo-Backend)**) but is engineered to handle network instability gracefully through robust error handling and smart image caching.

 ---